 Looking to learn when you are out exploring for cheap family fun?
 Here are some ideas!

 Riverside Farnsley-Moremen Landing is a 300 acre historic site with the Farnsley-Moremen House built around 1837 that overlooks the Ohio River.
 There are ongoing archaeological excavations and lots of history to learn about.
 Keep an eye on their calendar for free events.

-Gheens Science Hall and Rauch Planetarium has free public shows throughout the year, as well as two other regular free exhibits about meteorites and the Star Ball.
+Gheens Science Hall and Rauch Planetarium (temporarily closed) has free public shows throughout the year, as well as two other regular free exhibits about meteorites and the Star Ball.